OpenSourceEconomics/ose-course-data-science/README.md

 #### [Generalized method of moments](https://github.com/HumanCapitalAnalysis/microeconometrics/blob/master/lectures/13_generalized_moments/slides.pdf) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/HumanCapitalAnalysis/microeconometrics/master?filepath=lectures%2F13_generalized_moments%2Flecture.ipynb)

-We review the theory behind the generalized method of moments and implement some of its basic ideas in a notebook.
+We review the basic ideas behind the generalized method of moments (GMM) and implement some numerical examples.
+After introducing its basic setup, we discuss the GMM criterion function and how alternative estimation strategies are cast as GMM estimation problems.
+We then turn to the issues of identification and the role of the weighing matrix.
+Throughout, we practice the basic derivations involved in the GMM approach using an instrumental variables setup.

 ## Special focus <a name="focus"></a>